-The gear can now be slid onto the axle and pressed over the "knurling".
+15. The gear can now be slid onto the axle and pressed over the "knurling".
 We found that the side of the gear was 7mm from the axle end (shorter end!)
-Place in the chassis and check...if all is well you can slide the gear to one side, apply a little Loctite 601, replace and check gear is in the correct position.
+Place in the chassis and check...if all is well you can slide the gear to one side, apply a little Loctite, replace and check gear is in the correct position.
 Leave alone to cure.

-Treat yourself to a cuppa or similar.....or deal with the loco body or bogie (see later)
+Treat yourself to a cuppa or similar.....or deal with the pony truck (see later)